 The UK voted to leave the EU in the 23 June 2016 EU referendum.
 The government is now preparing to leave the EU in the best possible way for the UK’s national interest.

-However, the UK will still be an EU member on 20 May 2018 when the directive comes into force.
-The UK government could get ongoing substantial fines if it doesn’t introduce the changes.
+However, the UK was still an EU member on 20 May 2018 when the directive came into force.
+The UK government could have faced ongoing substantial fines if it didn’t introduce the changes.

 There’s also a risk that vehicles without a compliant EU MOT would not be allowed into other EU countries.

 So from the 20 May this year, the MOT test is changing in several ways.